-- Try to automat as much information as you can.
-If you come across a website you like that is relevant sign up for their newsletter or RSS feed so that you get their latest updates in your inbox.
+- Try to automate as much information as you can.
+If you come across a website, you like that is relevant sign up for their newsletter or RSS feed so that you get their latest updates in your inbox.
 This will save you time looking for the website again or reminding yourself to check it once a week.

-- Luckily for us we don’t have to remember everything we read so find somewhere to store the information you receive.
+- Luckily for us, we don’t have to remember everything we read so find somewhere to store the information you receive.
 Keep a list of great restaurants and add to it whenever you come across a new suggestion.
-I have a great app for this which I will come back to later.

-- I love, love, love Time Out.
-During my years working in London I subscribed to the magazine so that I could keep up with all of the weekly goings on.
-I also found their ‘cheap eat’ and ‘top 100 restaurant’ lists really handy as they are divided by areas.
-I still refer to it constantly in Barcelona.
+- I love Time Out.
+During my years working in London, I subscribed to the magazine so that I could keep up with all of the weekly goings-on.
+I also found their ‘cheap eat’, and ‘top 100 restaurant’ lists handy as they are divided by areas.
+I still refer to it regularly in Barcelona.